Pradeep-root/MovieInfo/README.md

 - No Internet connectivity error handling (All type of network connectivity check).
 - Proper indication for image loading and error.

-## Note

-- Toolbar asset (MOVIBOX) were not correct in the document.
-Talked with recruiter team about this, got suggested to used text view with same color.
-- Duration of movie is not coming in the APIs response, so not showing.